Masterpitan/projects_hub/hng_internship/web_server_nginx/README.md

 ![webpage](images/webpage.PNG)

 If the website is not accessible, it means the ec2 instance has been terminated for cost purposes.
+The link below:

     http://54.145.139.69

-The website was open and functional.
+Copy and paste link in your browser window to view webpage